Gyeongbu high-speed railway

 The Gyeongbu high-speed railway, also known as Gyeongbu HSR, is South Korea's first high-speed rail line from Seoul to Busan.
-KTX high-speed trains operate three sections of the line: on 1 April 2004, the first between a junction near Geumcheon-gu Office station, Seoul and a junction at Daejeonjochajang station north of Daejeon, and a second between a junction at Okcheon station, southeast of Daejeon, and a junction near Jicheon station, north of Daegu entered service; then on 1 November 2010, the third section, between a junction west of Daegu and Busan became operational.
-The missing gaps across the urban areas of Daejeon and Daegu were in construction for an expected opening in 2014, separate tracks into Seoul Station were also planned.
-The temporary ends of the three sections were connected to the parallel conventional Gyeongbu Line by tracks that will serve as interconnector branches upon the completion of the entire line.
-On 1 August 2015, construction on urban areas of Daejeon and Daegu were completed; all the sections of HSR line were connected.
+KTX high-speed trains operate three sections of the line.
+On 1 April 2004, the first two sections commenced service: one between a junction near Geumcheon-gu Office station, Seoul and a junction at Daejeonjochajang station north of Daejeon, and another between a junction at Okcheon station, southeast of Daejeon, and a junction near Jicheon station, north of Daegu.
+On 1 November 2010, the third section started operations.
+The section ran between a junction west of Daegu and Busan.
+The missing gaps across the urban areas of Daejeon and Daegu were in construction for an expected opening in 2014, with separate tracks into Seoul Station also being planned.
+The temporary ends of the three sections were connected to the parallel conventional Gyeongbu Line by tracks that will serve as interconnecting branches upon the completion of the entire line.
+On 1 August 2015, line construction between the urban areas of Daejeon and Daegu were completed, thus connecting all sections of the HSR.

 As of November 2010, two train services use the line: the Gyeongbu KTX Line, with trains running along the Gyeongbu HSR or the parallel Gyeongbu Line only; and the Honam KTX Line, with trains leaving the Gyeongbu HSR at Daejeon and continuing on the conventional Honam Line.
-A number of other high-speed lines branching from the Gyeongbu HSR are in construction or planned, and several more KTX services using connecting conventional rail lines are also planned.
+A number of other high-speed lines branching from the Gyeongbu HSR are planned or are in construction, and several more KTX services using connecting conventional rail lines are also planned.
 After 2016, the privately owned SRT service started operations on the railway from Suseo station in Seoul.